tshepang/blog-movies/content/movies/recent movies 2007-07-20.rst

 I wonder what fuss was up with *Borat*, even though I enjoyed the dinner scene (which was too short), and a few other moments.

-I loved the story concept of *Deja Vu* and it's the best coverage of time-travel I've ever seen on film.
-It's also nice that Denzel Washington isn't a misfit he was in another Tony Scott movie, *Man of Fire* (which is superior due to its more attractive story, that of the cruel business of kidnapping, and the scary environment of Latin America).

 Shall I lose hope in the 007 franchise especially with *Casino Royale*, the latest, among the least interesting in the 20+ entrant series.
 At least it got nice, laid-back and black and white opening and not-so-bad